 British Columbia Partition of Property

 Joint ownership of land is extremely common.
 If one partner cannot afford to buy-out the other and there is no agreement to sell, it may be necessary to apply to the court to have the land sold under the B.C.
 Partition of Property Act (the “PPA”).
-In those cases, the PPA provides the court with authority to direct a sale of the property and to distribute the proceeds.
+In those cases, the PPA provides the court with the authority to direct a sale of the property and to distribute the proceeds.
 The court can also give direction about how the property is to be sold.

 British Columbia Supreme Court Partition Case